 The consolidated time series present the aggregated data of credit institutions at the highest level of consolidation in Hungary.
 The data also include the foreign interests of the Hungarian parent banks belonging to the prudential scope of consolidation.
-By contrast, the non-consolidated time series are prepared by aggregating the supervisory data of the credit institutions licensed in Hungary, at individual level.
-In these microprudential time series, financial enterprises1 qualifying as credit institutions for prudential purposes are also regarded as credit institutions.
+Financial enterprises qualifying as credit institutions for prudential purposes are also regarded as credit institutions.

 The published time series are prepared by aggregating the data, primarily of supervisory purpose (COREP, FINREP data), submitted to the MNB.
-The data content is determined by Comission Implementing Regulation (EU) 2021/451 of 17 December 2020 laying down implementing technical standards for the application of Regulation (EU) No 575/2013 of the European Parliament and of the Council with regard to supervisory reporting of institutions and repealing Implementing Regulation (EU) No 680/2014.
+The data content is determined by internationally uniform EU regulation on data provision and the MNB regulation on data reporting for supervisory purposes.
 When the data source is other than this, it will be noted separately.

-At entity level, the financial and prudential data included in the time series qualify as confidential data, despite the fact that the institutions are required to disclose most of them at least annually.
+At entity level, the financial and prudential data included in the time series qualify as confidential data, even though the institutions are required to disclose most of them at least annually.
 Due to this, the quarterly time series only include aggregated data points, which contain the data of at least 3 reporting entities.
 Due to confidentiality considerations, the distribution of the individual indicators is presented by bands, while the breakdowns by various aspects (dimensions) are presented separately in the time series.